alertmanager/alert_manager/README.md

 	- **Index:** Where the alert manager will store the alert metadata, alert results and change events
 	- **Default Assignee:** Username of the assignee a newly created incident will be assigned to
 	- **Default Priority:** Priority to be used for new incidents fired by the alert
-	- **Disable saving Alert results to index:** Wheter to index alert results again in the index specified above, so it's possible to see them after they expired.
+	- **Disable saving Alert results to index:** Whether to index alert results again in the index specified above, so it's possible to see them after they expired.
 Currently, there's no related feature in the alert manager.
 2. Configure per-alert settings in the "Alert Settings" page

 ### Configure Alerts
 1. Set "alert_handler.py" (without quotes) as alert action script filename
 2. Configure the alert to be listet in Triggered Alerts (necessary to view the alert results without indexing them)
 3. Configure incident settings (Go to the Alert Manager app -> Settings -> Incident Settings)
-	- Note: By default, only alerts configured as globally visible are showed in the list.
+	- Note: By default, only alerts configured as globally visible are shown in the list.
 In case you're missing an alert, try to select the correct app scope with the pulldown.

 ### Per Alert Settings
 - **Run Alert Script:** You can run a classical alert script (<http://docs.splunk.com/Documentation/Splunk/latest/Alert/Configuringscriptedalerts>).
 Place your script in $SPLUNKH_HOME/bin/scripts, enable run_alert_script and add the file name (without path!) to the alert_script field.
 All arguments will be passed to the script as you would configure it directly as an alert action.